What does self-care mean to you?

 What is Self-Care?

 Although the act of self-care may look different to everyone, essentially, it’s all the same.

-Self-care is looking after yourself, mentally, physically, and emotionally, knowing when to slow down and when to say no. It’s about taking a step back and asking yourself what would be the best thing for me to do right now?
+Self-care is looking after yourself mentally, physically, and emotionally; it’s knowing when to slow down and when to say no. It’s about taking a step back and asking what would be the best thing for me to do right now?

-Self-care is recognising the signs that you’re feeling overwhelmed, then taking steps to figure out how best to deal with it.
-Or better still, taking preventative measures, by finding ways to look after yourself, so you can reduce the chances of becoming overwhelmed in the first place.
+Self-care is recognising the signs that you’re feeling overwhelmed and then taking steps to figure out how best to deal with it.
+Or better still, take preventative measures by finding ways to look after yourself, so you can reduce the chances of becoming overwhelmed in the first place.

 Mental Health Awareness and Self-Care

-Who knew that nearly 12-months after the UK went into its first lockdown, there would still be a global pandemic happening?
-The UK is now into its third lockdown.
-Many people are still isolated, some are dealing with grief and bereavement, while others are dealing with unemployment or the ending of a relationship.
+Although we appear to have come through the other side of the pandemic, people are still feeling the after effects.
+Many are still isolated; some are dealing with grief and bereavement, while others are dealing with unemployment or the end of a relationship.
 All of these things affect our mental health, which in turn affects how we think, feel, and act.